gunaytugrul12/Ephesus/README.md

-# Ephesus Unreal en Welcome to the Unreal Engine 5 project featuring the ancient city of Ephesus.
+# Welcome to the Unreal Engine 5 project featuring the ancient city of Ephesus.
 This project showcases a walkable environment where you can explore the historic city, interact with NPCs, and experience realistic time cycles.

 Features
 Walkable Environment: Navigate through the meticulously recreated ancient city of Ephesus.